Student Conduct and Discipline

 The action of the President will be communicated in writing to all parties to the appeal within 14 days after the President receives the appeal and related documents.
 The decision of the President is final.

 A permanent, written disciplinary record will be maintained for each student assessed a disciplinary action of suspension, expulsion, denial or revocation of degree, and/or withdrawal of diploma.
+The academic transcript of a student suspended or expelled for disciplinary reasons shall be marked accordingly.
 A record of scholastic dishonesty will be maintained for at least five years unless the record is permanent in conjunction with the above-stated disciplinary actions.
 A disciplinary record will reflect the nature of the charge, the disposition of the charge, the disciplinary action assessed, and any other pertinent information.
 This disciplinary record will be maintained separately from the student's academic record by the applicable Office of Student Affairs.
-It shall be treated as confidential and will not be accessible to or available for use by anyone other than the Dean or university officials with legitimate educational interests, except on written authorization of the student or in accordance with applicable state or federal laws, court order or subpoena.
+It shall be treated as confidential and will not be accessible to or available for use by anyone other than the Dean or university officials with legitimate educational interests except on written authorization of the student or otherwise in accordance with applicable state or federal laws, court order or subpoena, including legally required disclosure by the university to the alleged victim of a crime of violence or non-forcible sex offense (or to his or her next of kin if the alleged victim is deceased) of the report on any disciplinary action taken against a student for such offenses.